The World of Lewis Golden

 He stepped down from the firm in 1990, 40 years to the day after its founding.

-The modern firm
+The evolution of today’s firm

-The firm continues to thrive today over 70 years later, having gone from Lewis Lawrence Golden working alone, to a group of 9 partners and a 60 strong team.
 From its origins as an accounting and tax practice the firm now also provides a wider range of personal and business advisory services including trust, probate, estate administration, financial modelling, systems implementation and support to family offices.

 This expansion over the years means that we now have another office next to Wigmore Hall, just around the corner from our Queen Anne Street home.
 These premises provide our team with modern work, meeting, collaboration and break-out spaces.